jonase/eastwood/README.next.md

 (expression)))`.
 This is another case of an expression's return value being discarded, in the expansion of the `is` macro.
 The expression is being evaluated only to see if it will throw an exception.

+When such a discarded return value occurs directly within the body of a `try` form, it is warned about with a linter having a different name, `:unused-ret-vals-in-try`.
+The detection of an unused return value being done within a `try` form is done after macro expansion.
+Thus since the `(is ...)` forms of `clojure.test` macro expand into try blocks, unused return values _directly_ in their bodies will be reported by the `:unused-ret-vals-in-try` linter.
+You can exclude this linter, but keep `:unused-ret-vals`, or vice versa, if one or the other linter gives too many false warnings for your code.

 ## License